chocolatechimpcookie/cfc_vacantlots_bid/notes/newbid.md

 - improve modal, maybe integrate a function where until click close, next state does not fire

 ### Brainstorming/Scratch
+- I want average bid on infowindow and other info
+  - Will have to setup service with it
+  - is the infowindow built at the time of clicking or is it setup for each at the marker?
 - *Need* to fix the bid id first since you gotta link it to bid view and service
   - vm.locations?
     - What is position 3 in 1086 - 1096 McCarter in vm.locations?